 And since this is positional – you see the start position, end position, and length specified below each.

 Finally, we have a Transport that handles the connectivity to the Target System.
 Once again, the eiConsole supports a wide variety of Transports, some synchronous, some asynchronous.
-In this case we’re just dropping the data off in a Directory.
+In this case, we’re just dropping the data off in a Directory.

-If we don’t start with the Listener and we click Execute Test, we’ll be prompted to provide a sample file.
+If we don’t start with the Listener and click Execute Test, we’ll be prompted to provide a sample file.

-Once selected, as each stage runs we’ll either see a green checkmark (indicating success) or an X (indicating failure).
+Once selected, as each stage runs, we’ll either see a green checkmark (indicating success) or an X (indicating failure).

-We can then look at both how long the process took and the data as it appeared at each point.
+We can then look at how long the process took and the data as it appeared at each point.

-Here we can see that same transaction having been converted into an XML representation.
+Here, the same transaction has been converted into an XML representation.

 Now that we’ve integration tested our interface within the Console, the final step is to deploy this to an eiPlatform server where the interface can run in an unattended mode.

-This concludes our demonstration of ANSI X12 EDI Data Transformation.
+This concludes our demonstration of ASC X12 EDI Data Transformation.
 You’ve seen how the eiConsole can be used to rationalize XML, EDI, and proprietary data formats.
 Now, it’s time for you to get your hands dirty.
 Download the eiConsole and try it out yourself.